leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 Before using your ERCF you will need to calibrate it to adjust for differences in components used on your particular build.
 Be careful to calibrate in the recommended order because some settings build and depend on earlier ones.
 Happy Hare now has automated calibration for some of the traditionally longer steps and does not require any Klipper restarts so the process is quick and painless.

 ## ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) Calibration Steps

 > [!IMPORTANT]
 > When calibrating the first time you must perform calibration in the prescribed order.
 Once complete you can re-calibrate particular steps but remember that some calibration changes will cascade.
 E.g. after calibrating the gear, you must recalibrate the encoder, the bowden and possibly all the `gear_rotation_distances`.
-Generally you can re-calibrate the selector (step 4) and the gates (step 6) at any time, but the servo, gear, encoder and bowden must always be done in that order!
+Generally you can re-calibrate the selector (step 5) and the gates (step 7) at any time, but the servo, springy, gear, encoder and bowden must always be done in that order!

 ```mermaid
 graph TD;